tops-code/test/content/blog/football-series/2025-01-26-argentina-s-unsung-hero/index.markdown

 **Centrality**

-Graphs and networks are a good way to measure the influence of elements in a system, so we’ll explore just how important RDP was to the Argentina team.
+Graphs and networks are a good way to measure the influence of elements in a system, so we’ll explore just how important RDP was to this Argentine team.
 Before going into the finer details, we can see from the pass map how central Enzo was to the way the team was set up, both literally and figuratively; he made the teamwork, but we could argue that the RDP’s role was just as important if not more; he made Messi work.
-The gameplan seems simple enough, Molina to RDP to Messi, showing just how dependent Argentina was on that right-hand side; the fact that both Taglafico and Acuna, who are both left-backs, were among the players with the most minutes and di Maria, who plays on the left side for doesn’t crack the top 10 outfield Argentina with the most minutes shows just how reliant they were on the right side.
+The gameplan seems simple enough, Molina to RDP to Messi, showing just how dependent Argentina was on that right-hand side; the fact that both Taglafico and Acuna, who are both left-backs, were among the top 10 outfield Argentine players with the most minutes and Di Maria, who also plays on the left side, isn’t among the shows just how reliant they were on the right side.

 <div class="figure" style="text-align: left">